stbnhan/CarND-Behavioral-Cloning-P3/report.md

 Training loss: 0.0091
 Validation loss: 0.0104

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Note: I made modifications to submit a smaller sized model.h5 as it was too big to submit previously.
+It turns out I forgot to define the strides in my Conv2D layer.
+Also, I added generators as previous reviewer recommended.